Viking Homelands – Save $2,500 per couple*

 Booking Terms & Conditions

-Advertised price based on 6 June 2027 sailing in a Veranda (V2).
-Pricing is correct as of 29 October 2025, subject to availability at the time of booking.
+Advertised price based on 12 May 2027 sailing in a Veranda (V2).
+Pricing is correct as of 19 January 2026 and includes the savings on offer, subject to availability at the time of booking.
 Offers may be withdrawn or prices updated by the supplier at any time, so please enquire with our expert consultants for the latest pricing, terms and conditions.
-Single supplement may also apply. *All offers are only valid for new bookings made between 02 September – 30 November 2025 unless sold out prior.
-Fly Free refers to economy class flights valued up to $2,500 for one companion from Australia / NZ. $2,500 Business Class Airfare Credit applies when booking business class flights for one companion.
+Single supplement may also apply.
+Offers apply to new bookings made between 02 December 2025 – 31 March 2026 unless sold out prior. *Explorer Sale Offers: Companion Fly Free is economy flight(s) for one traveller up to the value of AU$2,500 to/from Australia/New Zealand (in lieu of savings).
+Business Class Air Credit is $2,500 per couple credited towards business class airfare with Flat Beds Tour & Cruise (in lieu of savings) or save $2,500 per couple off cruise fare (as advertised).
+Other Terms and conditions may apply.

 This field is for validation purposes and should be left unchanged.